Trump shakes his fist, but is US foreign policy actually changing?

 The tension between Trump's strongman instincts and more mainstream foreign policy influences in his team are one reason why leaders such as British Prime Minister Theresa May and Japanese Prime Minister Shinzo Abe (who will be in Washington this week) were so keen to meet him early on.

-"This administration has a great difficultly in concluding any type of policies because of the tremendous ideological contradictions that exist within the administration itself," Trita Parsi, President of the National Iranian American Council told CNN on Saturday.
+"This administration has a great difficulty in concluding any type of policies because of the tremendous ideological contradictions that exist within the administration itself," Trita Parsi, President of the National Iranian American Council told CNN on Saturday.

 "Part of the reason why we are seeing this chaos is precisely because (of) a few people inside the White House and the (National Security Council) trying to run over the entire bureaucracies."